edanalytics/edu_edfi_airflow/README.md

 # Overview
-`edu_edfi_airflow` provides Airflow hooks and operators for transforming and posting data into Ed-Fi ODS using Earthmover and Lightbeam, and for transferring data from an Ed-Fi ODS to a Snowflake data warehouse.
+`edu_edfi_airflow` provides Airflow hooks and operators for transforming and posting data into Ed-Fi ODS using Earthmover and Lightbeam, and for transferring data from an Ed-Fi ODS to a data warehouse.

 This package is part of Enable Data Union (EDU).
 Please visit the [EDU docs site](https://enabledataunion.org/) for more information.

 # EdFiResourceDAG
-`EdFiResourceDAG` is an Airflow DAG that pulls a specified selection of Ed-Fi endpoints to disk, then copies them into Snowflake.
+`EdFiResourceDAG` is an Airflow DAG that pulls a specified selection of Ed-Fi endpoints to disk, then copies them into the database.
-The `EdFiToS3Operator` pulls JSON rows for a specified Ed-Fi resource and writes them locally before copying the files to S3.
+The `EdFiToObjectStorage` pulls JSON rows for a specified Ed-Fi resource and writes them locally before copying the files to the object storage backend.
-The `S3ToSnowflakeOperator` copies the transferred files into the data warehouse using a Snowflake stage.
+The `ObjectStorageToDatabaseOperator` copies the transferred files into the data warehouse.

 This implementation takes advantage of Ed-Fi3 change-version logic, allowing daily ingestion of ODS deltas and incorporation of resource deletes.
 Although the DAG-implementation is designed for Ed-Fi3, it will work for Ed-Fi2 ODS instances, although without incremental ingestion.